 The justification and ROI from investing in a WES solution will vary for each company.
 Size, investment cost, amount of technology controlled by WES, and much more all factor into the return a company will realize.

-- Allowing companies to deploy a wide variety of technologies under a unified approach without requiring “customized” solutions or excessive IT involvement
+- Deploying technologies quickly.
+Companies can deploy a wide variety of technologies under a unified approach without requiring “customized” solutions or excessive IT involvement.

-- Provides companies with real-time visibility of any activity and resources for the site.
+- Updating in real-time.
+WES provides companies with real-time visibility of any activity and resources for the site.
 Some WES applications may also be able to provide this visibility across the company’s distribution network of multiple sites

-- Optimizes the utilization of all resources, including mechanical ones, to maximize throughput and return on technology investments
+- Utilizing resources efficiently.
+A WES allocates all resources, including human and mechanical, to maximize throughput and return on technology investments.

-- Standardizes the user experience across different technologies and subsystems
+- Unifying multiple interfaces.
+With Hy-Tek’s IntraOne Software, user experience is standardized across different technologies and subsystems.

-- Maximizes use of space while eliminating bottlenecks and mistakes
+- Optimizing space utilization.
+Maximizes use of space while eliminating bottlenecks and mistakes

 Am I Ready for a WES?